 The responder shall initiate the responder SMBT subphase an MBIFS following the reception of an EDMG BRP-RX/TX packet with the BRP CDOWN field set to 0 from the initiator.
 In the responder SMBT subphase, the responder shall transmit EDMG BRP-RX/TX packets to the initiator.
 Each EDMG BRP-RX/TX packet shall be separated by SIFS.
-For each EDMG BRP-RX/TX packet, the TXVECTOR parameter EDMG_TRN_LEN shall be set to a value greater than zero, and the parameters RX_TRN_PER_TX_TRN and EDMG_TRN_M shall be set to the values of the L-TX-RX and Requested EDMG TRN-Unit M fields in the MIMO BF Setup frame received from the initiator in the SU-MIMO BF setup subphase, respectively.
-The responder may transmit each EDMG BRP-RX/TX packet to train multiple TX DMG antennas simultaneously by using the TRN subfields defined in 30.9.2.2.6 and, therefore, reduce training time.
+For each EDMG BRP-RX/TX packet, the TXVECTOR parameter EDMG_TRN_LEN shall be set to a value greater than zero, and the parameters RX_TRN_PER_TX_TRN and EDMG_TRN_M shall be set to the values of the L-TX-RX and Requested EDMG TRN-Unit M fields in the MIMO BF Setup frame received from the initiator, respectively.
 The TX Antenna Mask field of each EDMG BRP-RX/TX packet shall indicate the TX DMG antenna(s) which is being used by the responder to transmit the EDMG BRP-RX/TX packet.
 The BRP CDOWN field of each EDMG BRP-RX/TX packet shall indicate the number of remaining EDMG BRP RX/TX packets to be transmitted by the responder in the responder SMBT subphase.

-The initiator shall initiate the SU-MIMO BF feedback subphase an MBIFS following the reception of an EDMG BRP-RX/TX packet with the BRP CDOWN field set to 0 from the responder.
-All frames transmitted during the SU-MIMO BF feedback subphase should be sent using the DMG control mode. …
+The initiator shall initiate the SU-MIMO BF feedback subphase an MBIFS following the reception of an EDMG BRP-RX/TX packet with the BRP CDOWN field set to 0 from the responder. …

 10.39.9.2.2.3.3 Reciprocal MIMO phase